Sosukodo/Spoon-Knife/README.md

 ### Learning Git

-This repository is meant to provide guidance on *forking* and *updating* repositories on GitHub.
+This repository is meant to help me learn about *forking* and *updating* repositories on GitHub.

 ####Git setup for repository